-There’s a reason why Thai is basically the most popular takeaway choice of all time, and that’s because there is a Thai dish for every occasion (no, we're not kidding).
+There’s a reason why Thai is basically the most popular takeaway choice of all time, and that’s because there is quite literally a Thai dish for every occasion.
 You’ve had a crap day at work and want some comfort food?
 Pad Thai.
 You want something interesting and delicious but can’t actually cook yourself?
-Massaman Curry.
+Massaman curry.
 You’re on a pre-summer carb-free diet?
-Thai Beef Curry.
+Thai beef salad.
 You’re sick and need a pick me up?
-Tom Yum Soup.
+Tom yum soup.

 Thai On High

-The traditional Thai interiors at Red Galanga in Norman Park make it one of the nicest Thai spots to dine in at.
-And when the menu includes winners like piping hot laksa and salt and pepper soft-shell crab we’ll be there on the double.
-In a surprise East-meets-West twist they also serve up huge creamy milkshakes for dessert!
+The traditional Thai interiors at Red Galanga in Norman Park make it one of Brisbane’s nicest Thai restaurants to dine in at.
+And when the menu includes winners like red duck curry and papaya salad we’ll be there on the double.
+Don’t skip out without trying the Nutella banana roll—a spring roll pastry filled with banana and Nutella with classic vanilla ice cream on the side.

 Aroy Thai Kitchen

 Thai fish cakes, curry puffs, coconut prawns and prawn dumplings are all on the extensive menu at Aroy Thai Kitchen in the Valley.
-With lots of space, it’s great for a casual night with the squad.
+With lots of space, it’s great for a casual night with the squad, and it won't break the bank—perfect for kickstarting a long night of cocktail drinking.

 My Thai Kitchen

 If you’re looking for bang for buck and spicy, authentic Thai dishes, Thai Wi-Rat in the Valley is where it’s at.
-With big smiles, fun staff and quick service it’s always a friendly atmosphere and don’t leave without trying their sticky rice with banana and coconut cream dessert.
+With big smiles, fun staff and quick service, it’s always a friendly atmosphere, but don’t leave without trying their sticky rice with banana and coconut cream dessert.
+Found down Brisbane’s Chinatown Mall, Thai Wi-Rat is where tuck into some the cheapest, tastiest, most authentic Thai in Brisbane.

-Tucked away in Post Office Square, newbie Phat Elephant is (finally!) bringing modern, casual Thai dining to the CBD.
-Serving up all of the classics, plus soon-to-be faves—the soft shell crab is to die for—Phat Elephant is perfet for a post-work satay stick and a cold Singha.
+Tucked away in Post Office Square, Phat Elephant brings modern, casual Thai dining to the CBD.
+Serving up all of the classics, plus soon-to-be faves—the soft shell crab is to die for—Phat Elephant is perfect for a post-work satay stick and a cold Singha.

 Hidden Albion gem, Thai Ways, is one Brisbane Thai restaurant you can confidently do for date night.
 The charming interiors and authentic menu are top notch.
 We really rate the drunken noodles and the grilled satay chicken with rich, homemade peanut sauce.
 Drool.